rebma-io/lab/docs/resources/six-step-troubleshooting-method.md

 ## Step 4: Localize the Faulty Function

+One way to localize the faulty function, is to take an approach of bisecting the problem area.
+Take something in the middle of the circuit (approximately), or in the middle of your software, and figure out if the problem is before or after that point.
+Before?
+Great, cut the part before that in half and repeat.
+Keep repeating until you've reached a small enough section that it's easy to reason about what could possibly go wrong.

 We now know the approximate location of the fault, and more importantly, we know where it's unlikely to be.

-Now we need to localize it even more.
-This is where we pull out the multimeter and oscilloscope and see what's behaving how.
+To do this localization, we can pull out the multimeter and oscilloscope and see what's behaving how.
 Are capacitors exhibiting the right capacitance and ESR?
 Do discreet transistors and diodes exhibit the right directional flow of current?
 It can often be helpful to pull out something to measure temperature (an IR camera is amazing for this) to see if something is especially hot; high resistance or a short-induced high current flow, can show up as a _lot_ of heat.

 When dealing with software, tracing and logging can be super helpful to just figure out where things "stop".
 Where did it end?
 What was the last